Boundless Game Rules (SRD)

 - 2+ Hits: The answer is yes; extra Hits amplify the effect.

-- 1 Hit: The answer is yes, but with a complication or cost.
+- 1 Hit: The answer is yes, but there is a twist or a setback.

-You may also use an Attribute score as a basis for the roll if a character’s abilities can influence the outcome.
+— You can also use an Attribute score as the roll if a character’s abilities can influence the outcome.

 Belongings